-• Do not exceed the following soldering iron specifications:

-Output Power: 30 Watts maximum

-Temperature of Soldering Iron Tip: 280°C maximum

-Soldering Time: 10 Seconds maximum
+Do not exceed the following soldering irc on specifications: Output Power: 30 Watts maximum Temperature of Soldering Iron Tip: 280°C maximum Soldering Time: 10 Seconds maximum

-Storage Conditions - SMD varistors should be used within 1 year of purchase to avoid possible soldering problems caused by oxidized terminals.
+Storage Conditions - SMD varistors should be used within 1 year of shipment from factory to avoid possible soldering problems caused by oxidized terminals.
 The storage environment should be controlled, with humidity less than 40% and temperature between -25 and 45 °C. Varistor chips should always be stored in their original packaged unit.